pedromfedricci/books-futures-explained/src/1_futures_in_rust.md

-Since the interface is the same across all executors, reactors can _in theory_ be completely oblivious to the type of the executor, and vice-versa. **Executors and reactors never need to communicate with one another directly.**.
+Since the interface is the same across all executors, reactors can _in theory_ be completely oblivious to the type of the executor, and vice-versa. **Executors and reactors never need to communicate with one another directly.**

 This design is what gives the futures framework it's power and flexibility and allows the Rust standard library to provide an ergonomic, zero-cost abstraction for us to use.